Nonukah = Hanukkah + 1

-3. Be someone’s miracle: Chanukah is a holiday built around the premise of miracles big and small, with the most well-known being a little bit of pure olive oil that burnt for eight whole days.
+3. Be someone’s miracle: Hanukkah is a holiday built around the premise of miracles great and small, with the most well-known being a little bit of pure olive oil that burnt for eight whole days.
 We all know that during the happiest moments, there are far too many people who are vulnerable and alone.
 So, celebrate the silliness, but check in with an elderly neighbor or your friend who’s a single mom to a learning disabled child, because miracles come in all shapes and sizes – even yours.

 4. Live like a Maccabi*: You don’t have to be badass or a ninja, instead take your cue from the most underrated and underrepresented superheroes in history- The Maccabis.
-To put it into cultural perspective, many of us are familiar with the Jacobite rebellion after watching Outlander; The Maccabi rebellion was similar in that they were the small group of underdogs- only in this case they were victorious.
+To put it into a cultural perspective, many of us are familiar with the Jacobite rebellion after watching Outlander; The Maccabi rebellion was similar in that they were the small group of underdogs- only in this case they were victorious.
 When times are dark, it can be easy to cave in, but #LiveLikeAMaccabi and instead fight for what you know is right.

 7. Listen to cheesy music: It’s okay if you have terrible (or excellent) taste in music, on Nonukah, the order of the day is fun.
 So crank up that Abba or Nine Inch Nails, if you love it- it’s perfect for today at least.